ian-fox/hanabi/docs/API Specification.md

     + 4: yellow
     + 5: rainbow

+## Player Ordering
+You are always the player at index 0.
+Turns go in ascending order.

 ## POST /games/new
 Body params (0 or more):
 * `public` (boolean) - whether the game is publicly listed on the main page.
 Default: `false`